stevewhims/HelloWorldCppWindowsAppSDK/README.md

 Click the button, dismiss the message dialog, pick a folder containing files, and confirm that the first three filenames are displayed in the list box.

 ===

-TODO: fix typo in project and push it to GitHub again

 TODO: confirm that you still need to put VSM in a UC.